KeepIt-Up/KeepItUp.MagJob/README.md

-# MagJob 2.0
+# KeepItUp.MagJob

-MagJob 2.0 is a microservices-based job management platform designed to help businesses manage their workflow, team communications, and time tracking effectively.
+KeepItUp.MagJob is a microservices-based job management platform designed to help businesses manage their workflow, team communications, and time tracking effectively.

 ## Architecture